delehef/asgart/README.md

 Foo;123456789;1250
 ```

-## Chord Graphs
+## Chord Plots

-A chord graph represents duplications amongst a DNA fragment as arcs
+A chord plot represents duplications amongst a DNA fragment as arcs
 linking point on a circle figuring a fragment bend over itself.
 Their
 width is directly proportional to the length of the duplications they
 represent.